Tel No: +64 3 434 7939

 Access: Just 2 minutes drive from Oamaru Township in a hillside location with views of sea and mountains.

 Pen-y-bryn Lodge carries a Category One Historic Places Trust classification and is the largest privately owned wooden dwelling in Australasia.
 This luxury five-star boutique hotel offers unrivalled visitor accommodation, fine dining and warm hospitality.
 This luxury lodge carries Qualmark New Zealand’s highest rating – New Zealand Luxury Lodge.

-Five charming guest rooms at Pen-y-bryn, each with its personalised name and character, have been appointed to the highest standard, with pure cotton bed linen and wool underlays, duvets and comfortable feather & down pillows.
+Five charming luxurious guest rooms at Pen-y-bryn, each with its personalised name and character, have been appointed to the highest standard, with pure cotton bed linen and wool underlays, duvets and comfortable feather & down pillows.
 Some have wonderful claw-foot baths taking one back to an era with time to relax.
 And all have showers.
 Note the monogrammed bathrobes and hand-embroidered face cloths adding a personal touch to your stay at Pen-y-bryn.
-Enjoy herbal or traditional tea from a fine bone china tea service or a cup of freshly ground coffee with Lodge-baked biscuits, NZ chocolates or fresh fruit from your Butlers Tray.
+Enjoy herbal or traditional tea from a fine bone china tea service or a cup of freshly ground coffee with Lodge-baked biscuits, NZ chocolates or fresh fruit from your butlers tray.
 And to bring you back to the present, each room is equipped with an iPod/iPhone dock and complimentary wireless broadband is available throughout the lodge.

 Pen-y-bryn Lodge is proud to be a member of the Slow Food Movement (the international movement to save regional cooking), and a member of the Chaîne des Rôtisseurs.
 James Glucksman, your host and chef creates menus from around the world; European fine dining, a Chinese banquet, or cuisine from East Asia, South America, or the Middle East.